DHTMLX/docs-diagram/docs/editor_overview.md

 ## What's next

 That's all.
-Now you can start working with charts or keep exploring the inner world of JavaScript Diagram and Diagram Editor.
+Now you can start working with diagrams or keep exploring the inner world of JavaScript Diagram and Diagram Editor.